GundamD/buzzebees_sdk_doc_poc/docs/readme/CampaignHandling_GUIDE.md

 ## Overview

-The campaign handling system implements a robust **validation process** following the standard flow: **call detail → validate → if no issue → call redeem, else show alert or disable button**.
+The campaign handling system implements a robust **validation process** following the standard flow: **call detail → validate readyToUse status → if ready → call redeem, else show alert or disable button**.
 This validation flow ensures data integrity, prevents fraudulent activities, and provides clear user feedback for all campaign states and error conditions.

+**New SDK Enhancement**: Starting from the updated SDK version, `getCampaignDetail()` automatically calculates and includes a `readyToUse` status object that pre-validates campaign conditions.
+This eliminates the need for complex client-side validation logic while maintaining all validation functionality.

 **Key Purpose**: Show developers how to properly implement the campaign detail validation flow that matches production Buzzebees application behavior.